 Days 3, 4, and 5 (or 5–10): Mix 50% new food with 50% bland diet

 Days 6 and 7 (or 11–14): Mix 75% new food with 25% bland diet

 See our article for bland diet recipes you can make at home or ones you can buy and store in your cupboard for future use.

-If you want to continue feeding the original brand of dog food, after the current supply chain issues, caused by the COVID-19 pandemic, are over, you must always follow the slow transition rule.
-Just because your pet used to eat a particular diet, doesn’t mean you can suddenly switch back to it after being on another diet.
+If you want to continue feeding the original brand of dog food once any supply chain or inventory issues are over, you must always follow the slow transition rule.
+Just because your pet used to eat a particular diet, that doesn’t mean you can suddenly switch back to it after being on another diet.

 If you truly feel you will likely always want to keep them on the same food, it is a good idea to try and keep an emergency supply of 2 to 4 weeks of the diet in the freezer.
-This allows for transition at any time.
-For example, if you forgot to buy food and you run out, and the diet is out of stock – you can transition to the temporary diet using the emergency supply.
+For example, if you forgot to buy food and you run out, and the dog food is out of stock – you can use the emergency supply.

 Tips to Help Get Through a Pet Food Shortage